Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Background and Related Work

 \subsection{Companion Chatbots}

-The emergence of companion chatbots, also known as virtual friends or digital companions, represents a novel approach to tackling loneliness \cite{Wang2024-ca, Goodings2024-qa, Boine2023-xx, Chen2024-jp, Shani2022-xl, Brewer2022-tj}.
-We refer to these as commercially available chatbots that employ generative AI to engage in complex conversations and that maintain persistent relationships with users.
-These companion chatbots are accessible to a broad demographic, with several popular companion chatbot services (see \Cref{fig:cbots}) having gained significant user bases:
+Companion chatbots represent a novel approach to addressing loneliness \cite{Wang2024-ca, Goodings2024-qa, Boine2023-xx, Chen2024-jp, Shani2022-xl, Brewer2022-tj}.
+These commercially available chatbots employ generative AI to engage in complex conversations and maintain persistent relationships with users.
+Several popular services have gained significant user bases: Replika reported over 30 million registered users worldwide by August 2024 \cite{Patel2024-wq}, while Character.ai, a platform allowing users to role-play with chatbots based on fictional characters, reported over 20 million users in March 2024 \cite{Shewale2024-sm}.

-\begin{itemize} \item \textbf{Replika}: An app featuring a generative AI chatbot designed to act as a friend, sibling, assistant, or romantic partner.
-Users interact with one chatbot that adaptively develops over time through continued conversations.
-Replika's CEO reported over 30 million registered users worldwide in August 2024 \cite{Patel2024-wq}, with its audience primarily aged 25-30 \cite{Christopher2023-wx}.

-\item \textbf{Character.ai}: Established in late 2022, this platform allows users to role-play using constructed personas and interact with chatbots based on fictional characters.
-With over 20 million users reported in March 2024, its audience primarily comprises young adults aged 18-24 \cite{Shewale2024-sm}.
-Notably, the sixth most popular character on the platform is ``Psychologist,'' with over 70 million messages shared in a year, indicating a significant trend of users seeking mental health support from AI \cite{Tidy2024-tg}.

-\item \textbf{Snapchat's My AI}: A chatbot integrated into the Snapchat platform, powered by large language models like GPT-3.5 and GPT-4.
-It offers advice, answers questions, and assists with various tasks, demonstrating the integration of AI companions into mainstream social media platforms.
-Over 150 million individuals have used My AI since its launch \cite{Hutchinson2023-gc}.

-\item \textbf{Anima}: A chatbot service that enables role-playing conversations with different personas, allowing users to explore various scenarios and characters.

-\item \textbf{Pi}: Developed by Inflection AI, Pi is an AI companion designed to engage in open-ended conversations on a wide range of topics.
-It aims to be a supportive, empathetic presence for users, offering advice, emotional support, and intellectual discussions, with six million monthly active users reported in March 2024 \cite{Wodecki2024-qi}. \end{itemize}

-The popularity of these services, particularly among young adults, speaks to their growing acceptance as sources of social interaction and emotional support \cite{Koulouri2022-ct, Xygkou2024-dt, Xygkou2023-ql}.
-Research suggests that artificial companions can reduce loneliness through various mechanisms, including direct companionship, acting as a catalyst for social interaction, facilitating remote communication, and providing reminders for social activities \cite{Gasteiger2021-bq}.
+The popularity of these services, particularly among young adults, indicates their growing acceptance as sources of social interaction and emotional support \cite{Koulouri2022-ct, Xygkou2024-dt, Xygkou2023-ql}.
+Research suggests artificial companions can reduce loneliness through direct companionship, acting as catalysts for social interaction, facilitating remote communication, and providing reminders for social activities \cite{Gasteiger2021-bq}.